 - Meanwhile, Bring 8 to 10 cups of water to a boil in a large pan on high heat.
-Add remaining whole spices, green chilies, a generous squeeze of lemon juice, I like to add a tsp of oil or ghee to the boiling water but it’s completely optional and salt to taste.
+Add remaining whole spices, green chilies, a generous squeeze of lemon juice, I like to add a teaspoon of oil or ghee to the boiling water but it's completely optional and salt to taste.

 - Add rice to the boiling water.
 Cook on medium heat until rice is al-dente.
 It shouldn't take more than 6-8 minutes to cook the rice so stick around the pan to prevent overcooking.

 - Drain the rice in a colander and set it aside.
 Whisk yogurt then add yogurt, heavy cream, cilantro, mint, and fried onions to the Paneer Curry.
 Mix it gently.